freshwuzhere/CoolMaster2/README.md

 1. The plugin needs pyserial which should be already in your installation.

 1. The temperature settings should match the units in the Coolmaster.
-If it says 20 (C) then you will be entering numbers in C.  I use mine in F.  I think you can configure this on Coolmaster in Serial Terminal.
+If it says 20 (C) then you will be entering numbers in C.  I use mine in F.  I think you can configure this on Coolmaster in Serial Terminal with the 'set' command.
+I have some hard limits set for F units (like max temp setting is 95) which is safe but maybe a little warm....

 ## Known Bugs